-Educating as a human activity comes to the fore in a series of situations within which an adult presents and demonstrates to a child norms, values, codes of behavior, dispositions and skills as content such that he/she learns them and eventually lives in terms of them.
-In essence, all educative situations consist of an adult, a child (or children) and educative content with the help of which an adult educates him/her and in terms of which he/she becomes adult.
+Educating, as a human activity, comes to the fore in a series of situations within which an adult presents and demonstrates to a child norms, values, codes of behavior, dispositions, and skills as content, such that he/she learns them, and eventually lives in terms of them.
+In essence, all educative situations consist of an adult, a child (or children), and educative content with the help of which an adult educates him/her and in terms of which he/she becomes adult.
 Thus, the entirety of the educative event, as it originates in the relationship between adult and child, is the area of study of pedagogics as a science.

-By studying the educative phenomenon and its essentials phenomenologically, its complexity, multi-faceted nature and broad scope become very clear.
-Thus, to be able to study this phenomenon in its totality, it is necessary that it be illuminated from different angles (perspectives).
-This has led to contemporary pedagogics developing into different pedagogical part-perspectives such as fundamental pedagogics, didactic pedagogics, psychopedagogics, sociopedagogics, orthopedagogics and others.
-Each of these part-perspectives, in fact, studies the total phenomenon of educating but each asks its own questions and in doing so creates its own perspective on it.
-Thus, although different pedagogical part-perspectives exist, eventually they all merge into the one science of pedagogics (Van der Stoep, 1975, p xiii).
-Hence, within pedagogics there is not only a search for the essentials and their relationships as disclosed by each perspective, but there is a search for the connections among the findings of the different partperspectives themselves.
+By studying the educative phenomenon and its essentials phenomenologically, its complexity, multifaceted nature, and broad scope become very clear.
+Thus, to study this phenomenon in its totality, it is necessary that it be illuminated from different angles (perspectives).
+This has led to contemporary pedagogics developing into different pedagogical part-perspectives such as fundamental pedagogics, didactic pedagogics, psychopedagogics, sociopedagogics, orthopedagogics, and others.
+Each of these partperspectives, in fact, studies the total phenomenon of educating, but each asks its own questions and, in doing so, creates its own perspective on it.
+Thus, although different pedagogical partperspectives exist, eventually they merge into the one science of pedagogics (Van der Stoep, 1975, p xiii).
+Hence, within pedagogics there is not only a search for the essentials and their relationships, as disclosed by each perspective, but there is a search for the connections among the findings of the different part-perspectives.
 In this way, the complex phenomenon of educating is studied and described in its totality by these different part-perspectives.

-Educating is a human activity that comes to the fore in everything that occurs between adult and child and which has as its aim a child's becoming adult.
-In light of this, and in terms of the above, pedagogics is the science that studies everything regarding educating as what appears and is actualized between adults and children and that reveals and describes what is essential to it.
+Educating is a human activity which comes to the fore in everything which occurs between adult and child and which has as its aim a child's becoming adult.
+In this light, and in terms of the above, pedagogics is the science which studies everything regarding educating as what appears and is actualized between adults and children, and which reveals and describes what is essential to it.